dcmi/dctap/ImplementingTAP.md

 the `Book|dct:identifer` and the `Author|dct:identifier` are different statements.

-Statement constraints withina shape with the same propertyID and different constraints on that property are also separate, unique statements that can be evaluated individually against the metadata the profile describes, such as:
+Statement constraints within a shape with the same propertyID and different constraints on that property are also separate, unique statements that can be evaluated individually against the metadata the profile describes, such as:

 |shapeID|propertyID| valueNodeType
 |----|----|----|
 |Book|dct:subject|IRI|
 |Book|dct:subject|literal|

+How these are interpreted in terms of validation, for example whether these statements are considered each on their own or together with a logical "OR" or "AND" is determined by the rules of the validation program.